agonzalez-ncqa/syntax-highlighter-poc/README.md

-# POC FOR A SYNTAX HIGHLIGHTER THAT SUPPORTS THE CQL LANGUAGE
+# POC for a syntax highlighter that supports the cql language